RoboticsDesignLab/jitterbug/README.md

    position
  - `move_to_pose` (hard): The jitterbug must move to a certain cartesian position and face in a certain direction

+### RL Algorithms

+4 algorithms are implemented in the benchmark.py file, all directly using the stable-baselines library:

+ - DDPG
+ - PPO
+ - SAC
+ - TD3

+### Autoencoders

+TO DO

+### Augmented Sequential Learning

+TO DO

 ## Common Problems